Want to learn how to make vanilla yogurt with me today? Then keep reading, my dear friend!

 First, let me say: I'm not claiming I'm a "yogurt expert" (or whatever it's called), but I've learned from experience, from my mistakes, and now I can finally share with you some tips.

-As I mentioned before, I've tried making my yogurt with all sorts of ingredients and combinations: whole milk and regular yogurt, whole milk with greek yogurt; semi-skimmed with regular yogurt; UHT and greek yogurt and so on.
+As I mentioned before, I've tried developing my yogurt recipe with all sorts of ingredients and combinations: whole milk and regular yogurt, whole milk with greek yogurt; semi-skimmed with regular yogurt; UHT and greek yogurt and so on.

 Oh, also with or without yogurt maker.